Riley-D-1/Testing-and-Debugging-Theory/theory.md

     total = sum(numbers)
     return total - len(numbers)

 numbers = [10, 20, 30, 40]
 average = calculate_average(numbers)
 print(f"Average: {average}")
 ```
-6. Syntax Error: Forgot to import the maths module containg the Pi function.
+6. Syntax Error: Forgot to import the maths module containing the Pi function.
 ```python
 def calculate_area(diameter):
     return math.pi * diameter ** 2

 print(calculate_area(5))
 ```
-Python Debugger
+## Python Debugger

-1. Breakpoint and Next (n)
+### Breakpoint and Next (n)
-Run the above code.
-When the debugger starts running, type 'n' and press enter on each line until you are finished debugging.

 It's finishing the code and then running a library.
-It prints the total after discount  and then wil continue return the diffrent python runcode libarary.
+It prints the total after discount  and then will continue to return the different python run code libraries.